Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **Calibrating the Original View**
 ***

-This section explains how to use the **Bouguet Calibration Toolbox** to calibrate the original set of images.
+This section explains how to use the **Camera Calibration Toolbox for Matlab** to calibrate the original set of images.
 We go through all the **relevant features** of the toolbox step-by-step for our purposes below.

 ### **1. Gathering Calibration Images**